Skip to main content

 MICROBIOLOGY 312

 Courses taken at outside universities to meet graduation requirements must be pre-approved.
 There are two forms for domestic transfer courses: Prior approval for Completing Senior Year in Absentia (for seniors and any part of the senior year) and Prior Approval for Transfer Course Work.
-These forms are available through the registrar's office.
-An International Prior Approval form can be obtained from the International Program Office.
+These forms are available on the CNS website.
+An International Prior Approval form can be obtained from the Office of Global Affairs.
 If the course to be transferred has not previously been approved for all UMass students by the Registrar’s Office and is to be used to fulfill major requirements, the transfer course must be pre-approved by the student’s advisor on the appropriate form.
 The student is responsible for supplying the course description, syllabus, and the name of the textbook, so the student’s advisor can evaluate whether the course to be transferred is the equivalent of the course required by the major.
 Prior approval of transfer is important to expedite the successful transfer of courses.
 A minimum C- grade in the course to be transferred is required.

 Access information on AP and IB credits.